gavofyork/graypaper/README.md

   - [ ] Currently passing in the WP hash, some WP fields and all manifest preimages: Consider passing in the whole work-package and a work-item index.
 - [ ] Consider removal of the arrow-above notation in favour of subscript and ellipsis (this only works for the right-arrow).
 - Optional `on_report` entry point
-- Remove assignments from state - no need for it to be there as it's derivable from $\eta_2$ alone.
 - Make memo bounded, rather than fixed.

 ## Done